Sustainability

 Dear reader,

-To this end, we conduct precise analyses and assessments of our own impact on the environment, in environmental, social and economic contexts.
+To this end, we conduct precise analyses and assessments of our own impact on the environment, in ecological, social and economic contexts.
 Systematic measures are then derived from these evaluations to enable us to fulfil our mission statement in setting an example for the young generations striving for musical excellence both in Kronberg and across the world.

 In 2021, the Foundation became one of the first institutions in the field of arts and culture to begin introducing a certified sustainability management system.
 This combines the established sustainability reporting framework of the German Sustainability Code for Higher Education Institutions (Hochschul DNK) and the requirements for certified environmental management systems specified in international standard ISO 14001:2015.
 As a result, our activities are kinder to the environment and take sustainability criteria into account – in both the planning and implementation of our events, as well as in our training programmes.